shawn-grant/ZenCypher/README.md

 5. Documentation

 ## Installation
+- Download or clone the repo
-On windows, run the [Installer exe](bin/Debug/ZenCypherInstaller.exe) file
+- On windows, run the bin/Debug/[ZenCypherInstaller.exe](bin/Debug/ZenCypherInstaller.exe) file